jamesvillarrubia/pullcraft/README.md

 2. Right-click on the downloaded `install.bat` file and select "Run as administrator".

+   >NOTE: The windows binary currently untested and has been removed.
+Best option for Windows is to install with `npm -g pullcraft`

 This script will automatically:
 - Fetch the latest version of PullCraft
 - Download the executable